UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 3. Run the following command: `waagent -deprovision+user -force`

-4. Wait a minute for the generalisation process to complete before continuing
+4. Wait a minute for the generalisation process to complete before continuing.

 ***

 ## Creating the image